Ben Sheaf: Coventry City

-Sheaf signed for Coventry City on a 3 year deal in July 2021.
+Sheaf signed for Coventry City on a three-year deal in July 2021.

+Wrexham

+On 1 September 2025, Sheaf joined Championship side Wrexham on a three-year deal.

 International career

 Sheaf debuted for England under-16 team in the Victory Shield.
 As of July 2014, he has played twice for the under-16 national team.
-He was part of the England U18's which played a couple of friendlies against the Netherlands in September 2015.
+He was part of the England U18s which played a couple of friendlies against the Netherlands in September 2015.
 They won 2–0 in the first game which Sheaf scored a penalty and drew the second game 0–0.